Washington Bear Hunting Guides & Outfitters

 Non-Res Youth.....$17.68

-One of the most effective bear hunting methods is sitting and glassing mountain berry patches for feeding bear.
-Sometimes bear are spotted at close range for a quick shot, other times at long distance and hunters stalk closer.
+One of the most effective bear hunting methods is glassing mountain berry patches for feeding bear.
+Bear are often spotted at close range for a quick shot, other times hunters may need to stalk closer.
 Bow hunters usually watch game trails or waterholes for close shots.

 Fall bear season opens August 1 and is best in August and September when ripe berries attract bear from miles around.
 Bear only feed on berries that are ripe so timing is everything.
-Spring bear is open April 15 to June 15 by drawing, apply in February.
+Looking for a spring bear hunt?
+We also offer Spring Bear Hunts in Idaho.

-Roughly 50% of bear taken are off color, so there's a good chance at a brown, blonde, or cinnamon color phase bear.
-Most bear weigh 100 to 300 pounds and measure 5 to 6 feet, with larger bear from 300 to 550 pounds measuring 6 to 7 feet.
-Hides are best after chilly fall nights thicken the fur.
+Roughly 50% of the bear taken are off color, there's a good chance at a brown, blonde, or cinnamon color phase bear.
+Most bear weigh 100 to 300 pounds and measure 5 to 6.5 feet, with an occasional larger bear from 300 to 400+ pounds measuring 7 feet or more.

 The facilities are only 10 to 60 minutes from most hunting areas.
 Enjoy meals in the lodge, a pool table in the den, indoor bathrooms, bunk beds in the cabins, and a lighted game cleaning area with water for cleanup.
 Groups can be accommodated.